 General and administrative expenses consist of salaries, benefits and stock-based compensation costs for employees in our executive, finance, legal, intellectual property, business development, human resources and other support functions, as well as legal and professional fees, business insurance, facilities and information technology costs and other expenses.
-We expect general and administrative expenses to increase as we expand our infrastructure to support our ongoing research and development activities.
+Our general and administrative expenses may increase in the future as we expand our infrastructure to support our ongoing research and development activities.